 “Get a debit card with no ATM fees and a credit card with no foreign transaction fees.
 You’ll save a ton of money by just choosing the right provider.”

 We love this financial tip, because we live by Kristie’s words!
-We use the Charles Schwab Investor checking, which reimburses our ATM fees at the end of each month (save your receipts!) and we only use credit cards with 0 foreign transaction fees.
+We use the Charles Schwab Investor checking and Fidelity Cash Management, which reimburses our ATM fees at the end of each month (save your receipts!) and we only use credit cards with 0 foreign transaction fees.
 Travel wouldn’t be the same without either of these cards in our wallets.

 Keep an emergency cash stash.

 “Don’t travel with a lot of cash, but do keep an emergency stash just in case of emergencies.
 Be sure to break it into smaller stashes and spread them around your gear in places people won’t think to look, like places that are not visible.
 Don’t ever let anyone see you handling your cash stash (or where you stash an emergency credit card (i.e. don’t keep all your credit and debit cards together).
 Lastly, write down where you stash your cash so you don’t forget (write it in a place that only you can access!).”

 This is a super useful money tip from Jess, and we do the same thing!
 Especially when walking around places where petty theft is common (Spain, Colombia and Vietnam, to name a few) we choose to leave most credit cards and most cash in our apartment or hostel, and only leave for the day or evening with what we need.